Rickettsia species

 - R. typhi (murine or endemic typhus), worldwide.

-- Rickettsial species and associated arthropod vectors: list continues to grow, >15 known species causing human infection (number below by no means complete).
+- Rickettsial species and associated arthropod vectors: list continues to grow, with >15 known species causing human infection (number below by no means complete).

 - Spotted Fever Group Rickettsia (SPGR):